What it does

 - Analysts say it offers a unique verification solution into a mobile advertising market of more than US$145bn

-- The company says it laid "solid foundations" to grow Verify globally
+- The company says it has laid "solid foundations" to grow Verify globally